-** Instructions for gaining access to network volumes is available in the macOS Help Center.
+Before you proceed, your NAS volume should be mounted and accessible in the Finder.
+Instructions for gaining access to network volumes is available in the macOS Help Center.
 If your network volume does not appear in CCC's Source or Destination menu, consult the documentation that came with the storage device you are trying to access, or choose "Help Center" from the Finder's Help menu ("Mac Help" on Yosemite and above) and search for "connecting to servers".

-"Convenient" and "fast" often go hand-in-hand, but that often isn't the case when backing up to a network volume.
+"Convenient" and "fast" often go hand-in-hand, but that often is not the case when backing up to a network volume.
 There are several factors that can greatly reduce the performance of your backup, and this backup strategy involves several of them.
 If you're finding that your network backups are slow, consider our network backup troubleshooting suggestions.